TechnicalPursuit/TIBET/README.md

 your network connection and the particular version being installed.
 Be patient :).

-Once your installation completes we recommend the <a href="https://github.com/TechnicalPursuit/TIBET/wiki/TIBET-Quickstart-Guide" target="_blank">TIBET Quickstart Guide</a>.
+Once your installation completes check out the <a href="https://github.com/TechnicalPursuit/TIBET/wiki/TIBET-Quickstart-Guide" target="_blank">TIBET Quickstart Guide</a>.

 ---